Dispute engulfs Mexican ruling party over presidential nomination | Politics

 Dispute engulfs Mexican ruling party over presidential nomination

-The Mexican ruling party's plans to name on Wednesday its candidate for next year's presidential election were roiled by controversy when one of the leading contenders denounced the process and threatened to boycott the announcement.
-Polls suggest former Mexico City Mayor Claudia Sheinbaum is favorite to claim the nomination of the National Regeneration Movement (MORENA), but her closest rival, former foreign minister Marcelo Ebrard, said hours before the announcement the process had been tainted by irregularities and should be redone.
+The Mexican ruling party's plans to name on Wednesday its candidate for next year's presidential election were roiled by controversy when one of the leading contenders denounced the vote to pick a winner and said it must be redone.
+Polls suggest former Mexico City Mayor Claudia Sheinbaum is the favorite to claim the nomination of the National Regeneration Movement (MORENA), but hours before the winner was due to be announced, her closest rival, former foreign minister Marcelo Ebrard, said the vote had been tainted by irregularities.

-Ebrard has for weeks raised concerns about problems his campaign identified in the national polling process to choose a MORENA candidate, and in recent days stepped up his warnings.
-"At this point we can conclude that if the procedure is not redone, if the poll isn't done properly, we're not meeting the objectives set out," he told supporters at a hastily convened press conference in Mexico City.
+The Mexican ruling party's plans to name on Wednesday its candidate for next year's presidential election were roiled by controversy when one of the leading contenders denounced the vote to pick a winner and said it must be redone.

+Polls suggest former Mexico City Mayor Claudia Sheinbaum is the favorite to claim the nomination of the National Regeneration Movement (MORENA), but hours before the winner was due to be announced, her closest rival, former foreign minister Marcelo Ebrard, said the vote had been tainted by irregularities.
+Ebrard's campaign has for weeks said there were problems in the national voter survey to choose a MORENA candidate, and in recent days stepped up warnings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)